-Typically, the callback connection type is used when:
+Typically, the callback connection type is employed when:

-- You need direct point-to-point connection between the Viewer and Host where the Host is not accessible by an IP address but your Viewer PC does have an external IP address.
+- You require a direct connection between the Viewer and Host, where the Host is NOT accessible by an IP address but your Viewer workstation DOES HAVE an external IP address.

-- You do not want to use the firewall bypassing capabilities ("Internet ID") built into Remote Utilities for easy connection setup.
+- You prefer not to use the firewall bypassing capabilities (Internet ID) integrated into Remote Utilities for straightforward connection setup.

-The main idea behind the callback connection type is that the Host "pings" the Viewer and offers remote access.
-In order for a remote session to start, the Viewer only needs to accept such invitation.
+The primary concept of the callback connection type is that the Host "pings" the Viewer and offers remote access.
+To initiate a remote session, the Viewer only needs to accept this invitation.